-At the sole discretion of the Sheriff, employees may, with the mutual agreement of their Bureau Chief, work at home electronically on an occasional or episodic basis.
+At the discretion of the Sheriff or designee, employees may work at home electronically on an occasional or episodic basis.
 In such a case the employee will be expected to maintain regular work hours.
 Teleworking will be considered only if the employee's specific work assignments are amenable to a telework arrangement.
 All teleworking must be consistent with the Thurston County Teleworking Policy (Personnel Policy 15.1).